 Some gyms may close their locker rooms and changing areas, leaving only the restrooms open.
 Wear a mask if your activity allows you to, and avoid close contact with others.
 For example, don’t run or walk on a treadmill directly next to another one in use.
 Also, be sure to wipe down the equipment with disinfecting wipes and use a hand sanitizer that contains at least 60% alcohol before using machines.

 Don’t use shared equipment like yoga mats, weight belts, or resistance bands that are not usually cleaned between uses.
 Avoid touching your face and wash your hands or use hand sanitizer when you leave.
-If you are at a higher risk for severe COVID-19 symptoms because of health issues, consider staying out of the gym for now.
+If you are at a higher risk for severe COVID-19 symptoms because of health issues, consider staying out of the gym for now (CDC, 2021b).

 Going to the doctor or dentist

 Doctors and dentist offices are taking preventive measures against the spread of COVID-19.
-For this reason, if you have health issues, you should not avoid seeing your healthcare provider.
+For this reason, if you have health concerns, don’t avoid seeing your healthcare provider.
 Many providers are using telemedicine whenever possible, so call the office to inquire about your options.
 If you are feeling sick or suspect that you have COVID-19 symptoms, call your provider before going in as they may have different protocols in place for symptomatic patients.

 Going to a hair or nail salon

-Before heading out, call and ask about their COVID-19 safety policies—ask if all of the staff are wearing face masks.
-Some salons are decreasing the number of appointment slots to prevent too many people in the salon at one time.
+Before heading to the salon, call and ask about their COVID-19 safety policies—ask if all of the staff are wearing face masks.
+Some salons are decreasing the number of appointment slots to avoid having too many people in the salon at one time.
 If you need to wait in the lobby for your appointment, be sure to stay six feet away from others.
 Wear a face mask at all times and avoid touching your face.
 Use cashless payment options (credit card, debit card) whenever possible, and wash your hands or use hand sanitizer when you leave.

 If possible, postpone any non-urgent air travel for now.
-You should check with the health advisories and self-quarantine requirements of your destination before you fly out—some states require out-of-state travelers to self-quarantine for 14 days.
+You should check with the health advisories and self-quarantine requirements of your destination before you fly out.
+Some areas require travelers to be tested or self-quarantine before or after travel.
 You can also check with your airline regarding their COVID-19 safety policies.
 You will need to wear a face mask during your travels.
 Remember that air travel carries several risks.
 Flights are limited, and crowding is possible.

 You may be placed in close contact with strangers, sometimes for hours.
 You may also have to be in the airport for a prolonged time and have to wait in security lines and airport terminals.
-All of these situations can bring you in close contact with other people.
-The CDC states that most viruses do not spread easily on flights because of the airplane’s air circulation and filtration systems (CDC, 2020).
+All of these situations can bring you into close contact with other people.
+The CDC states that most viruses do not spread easily on flights because of the airplane’s air circulation and filtration systems.
 However, traveling by air does increase your risk of exposure to the COVID-19 virus as security procedures and seating arrangements can make social distancing impossible.
 The CDC recommends waiting until you are vaccinated to travel, since this minimizes your risk of catching or spreading the virus (CDC, 2021d)

 Using buses, trains, or subways, is riskier than driving in your car.
 If you choose to ride public transportation, try to go during off-peak hours when there are fewer people and less crowding.
 It is challenging to stay six feet away from others on a crowded bus or train.
-Be sure to wear a mask and wash your hands thoroughly (or use hand sanitizer) afterward.
+Be sure to wear a mask and wash your hands thoroughly (or use hand sanitizer) afterward (CDC, 2021e).

 Back to work

-Going back to work is a tricky question.
-Some workplaces pose a significant risk of COVID-19 exposure to their employees, while others do not.
+Some workplaces have a higher risk of COVID-19 exposure than others.
 Talk to your employer about any safety concerns.
 If you go back to work, you should maintain a six feet distance from other employees and wear a mask whenever you are interacting with others or are outside your private office (on the way to the restroom, kitchen area, copy machine, etc.).
-Wash your hands frequently and have hand sanitizer readily available.
+Wash your hands frequently and have hand sanitizer readily available (CDC, 2021f).
 If commuting to your work increases your risk, ask your employer about work-from-home options.

-You’ll notice some common themes with all of these activities: wear a mask, wash your hands, and stay 6 feet away from others.
-Until the vaccine is widely available or there is an effective treatment for COVID-19, the best way to stay healthy is to avoid exposure to the COVID-19 virus as much as possible.
+You’ll notice some common themes with all of these activities: wear a mask, wash your hands, stay 6 feet away from others, and get vaccinated against coronavirus.
+There is no cure for COVID-19, but you can do your best to protect yourself and others by avoiding exposure to the virus as much as possible.